 Posterior Meningeal Artery Region

-Posterior meningeal artery origin from jugular division of the ascending pharyngeal artery.
-In a patient with en-plaque meningioma of the parieto-occipital region, an enlarged posterior meningeal artery coming off the jugular division of the neuromeningeal trunk of the ascending paryngeal artery participates in supply of the tumor.
+Very common.
+In a patient with en-plaque meningioma of the parieto-occipital region, an enlarged posterior meningeal artery coming off the jugular division of the neuromeningeal trunk of the ascending pharyngeal artery participates in supply of the tumor.
 The tumor was embolized with particles and pedicle closed with pushable coils (contralateral parietal division MMA branch coil is visible as well) Inferior tympanic branch in a patient with parietooccipital meningioma.
-The inferior tympanic branch projects over the auditory canal, and follows the expected course of the aberrant carotid artery.
+The inferior tympanic branch (blue) projects over the auditory canal, and follows the expected course of the aberrant carotid artery.
+Very nice.